LukeShortCloud/rootpages/src/windows/storage.rst

 -  Install the NFS client services:

-   -  GUI: Control Panel > Programs > Programs and Features > Turn Windows features on or off > Services for NFS > OK
+   -  GUI: Control Panel (Control Panel) > Programs > Programs and Features > Turn Windows features on or off > Services for NFS > OK
    -  CLI:

       - Check if the NFS client feature is available.
 If so, install it.